Usage

 0.0

-This problem is solved to get the steady state:
+We solve the problem to get the steady state:

 steadystate_sol = solve(steadystate_prob)